Assorted foods and characters on a checkered tablecloth, including sandwiches, fruit, desserts, and a globe.

 The humble baked potato is a blank canvas for a myriad of toppings, from the traditional butter and sour cream to more inventive toppings like steamed vegetables, chilli, sautéed mushrooms, and any kind of cheese you can dream of.

-Baker G. says her two kids, Lilly (9) and Beau (6), love it because they get to pick their own toppings (they gravitate towards cheese, sour cream, and salsa).
+Baker G. says her two kids, Lilly and Beau, who were 9 and 6, respectively, when we originally published this list of ideas, love it because they get to pick their own toppings (they gravitate towards cheese, sour cream, and salsa).
 She loves it because, “everyone’s happy, and it’s an easy dinner.”
 There’s a reason baked potato bars are now an entertaining must!
 This is also one that is perfect for leftovers: Just add your toppers to a bento box and bring it out the next day.

 Try these ideas:

-Veronica La Marca, the registered dietician and certified diabetes educator behind Eat 2 Grow, says tea party night is a hit for her two girls (aged 2 1/2 and 5 1/2).
+Veronica La Marca, the registered dietician and certified diabetes educator behind Eat 2 Grow, says tea party night is a hit for her two girls, who were 2-and-a-half and 5-and-a-half at the time of publication.
 The girls dress up in their tea-party finest and sit down to a meal of sandwiches, fruit, and pretend tea.
 La Marca says it works equally well for lunch or dinner, at the table, in the park, or even on the living room floor.
 You could even let them “invite” their stuffies and dolls.
 Bonus: While you’re prepping dinner, the kids can make invitations and deliver them to their honored guests.

 Try these ideas: